-The Subelement ID field is equal to the value for Co-Located BSSID list in Table 9-116.
+The Subelement ID field is equal to the value for Co-Located BSSID list in Table 9-116 (Subelement IDs for LCI Report).

-The Length field is defined in 9.4.3.
+The Length field is defined in 9.4.3 (Subelements).

-The MaxBSSID Indicator field is as defined in 9.4.2.26 .
-When set to a nonzero value, it indicates the maximum possible number of BSSs, including the reference BSS, which share the same antenna connector and have the same 48-(MaxBSSID indicator field) MSBs of the BSSIDs.
-When the BSSIDs of the co-located BSSs are configured at the reporting STA but not represented by the MaxMBSSID Indicator field, the BSSID fields are present in the Co-located BSSID List subelement to provide an explicit list of such BSSID values.
+The MaxBSSID Indicator field is as defined in 9.4.2.46 (Multiple BSSID element).
+When set to a nonzero value (n), it indicates the maximum possible number of BSSs (2n), including the reference BSS, which share the same antenna connector(s) and have the same 48-n MSBs of the BSSIDs.
+When the BSSIDs of the co-located BSSs are configured at the reporting STA but not represented by the MaxBSSID Indicator field, the BSSID fields are present in the Co-located BSSID List subelement to provide an explicit list of such BSSID values.

-When the MaxBSSID Indicator field is equal to zero, the BSSID fields contain an explicit list of the BSSID values of the BSSs which share the same antenna connector with the reporting STA.
+When the MaxBSSID Indicator field is equal to zero, the BSSID fields contain an explicit list of the BSSID values of the BSSs which share the same antenna connector(s) with the reporting STA.

-NOTE—For example, if there are 4 BSSs which share the same antenna connector and their BSSIDs end with 16, 24, 30 and 31, and the range of MAC addresses ending with 16-31 inclusive are not assigned to other BSSs using a different antenna connector, then this list of 4 BSSIDs can be indicated with a value of 5 in the MaxBSSID Indicator field.
+NOTE—For example, if there are 4 BSSs which share the same antenna connector(s) and their BSSIDs end with 16, 24, 30 and 31, and the range of MAC addresses ending with 16-31 inclusive are not assigned to other BSSs using a different antenna connector, then this list of 4 BSSIDs can be indicated with a value of 5 in the MaxBSSID Indicator field.
 Otherwise, the MaxBSSID Indicator field is set to zero and the BSSIDs are listed separately.

 BSS_COLOR